tremitch504/OscarScrumLords/README.md

     react-router-dom - React Router offers an incremental migration path, but @reach/router looks slightly more like the new API. webpack - webpack is a module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser webpack-cli - webpack CLI provides a flexible set of commands for developers to increase speed when setting up a custom webpack project.
+Its main purpose is to bundle JavaScript files for usage in a browser webpack-cli - webpack CLI provides a flexible set of commands for developers to increase speed when setting up a custom webpack project. socket.io- an express library to handle real time communication
 # BUGS AND FIXES
 Not yet available as a mobile app.
 # FAQ